Bankruptcy and Your College Loans

 These requirements are taken from the court case, BRUNNER v.
 NEW YORK STATE HIGHER EDUCATION SERVICES CORP and are used by many courts as the test for undue hardship.

-- The debtor cannot maintain, based on current income and expenses, a "minimal" standard of living for herself and her dependents if forced to repay the loans.
+- The debtor cannot maintain, based on current income and expenses, a "minimal" standard of living for themselves and their dependents if forced to repay the loans.

 - Additional circumstances exist indicating that this state of affairs is likely to persist for a significant portion of the repayment period of the student loans.